-The Eureka Institute is a statewide center that guides, supports and integrates innovation and drives continuous improvement throughout state government.
+The Eureka Institute guides, supports and integrates innovation and drives continuous improvement throughout state government.
 It embodies the spirit of discovery that leads to improvement and innovation.

 The Eureka Institute currently includes the California Lean Academy, which hosts training and development opportunities for staff to improve processes to better serve their customers.